lexnederbragt/454_transcriptome_snps/procedures.md

 4 repeat steps 1-3, but starting with the reads from the other species

 ####Mapping
-Used as reference genome all cDNAs from zebrafinch, *Taeniopygia_guttata*, file Taeniopygia_guttata.taeGut3.2.4.62.cdna.biomart.fa downloaded from ensemble release 62 through biomart
+Used as reference genome all cDNAs from zebrafinch, *Taeniopygia_guttata*, file Taeniopygia_guttata.taeGut3.2.4.62.cdna.biomart.fa downloaded from ensemble release 62 through biomart.

 For mapping, Newbler version 2.5.3 was used.